-When you end employment with an IPERS-covered employer, you are allowed to take a refund of your accumulated contributions.
+When you terminate employment with an IPERS-covered employer, you are allowed to take a refund of your accumulated contributions.
 If you are vested, you also will receive a portion of your employers' accumulated contributions.
 This amount is the percentage calculated when your years of service are divided by the applicable denominator.
 The applicable denominator is 30 for Regular members and 22 for Special Service members.
 The percentage cannot exceed 100%.

-Refunds are not sent automatically when you leave IPERS-covered employment.
-You must submit an Application for IPERS Refund.
+Refunds will not be sent automatically upon your termination from public employment.
+You must apply for a refund on an Application for IPERS Refund.
 The form is available at www.ipers.org.
 Register for My Account and log in to access the form.